James-820/startup/Notes/JavaScript.md

 - Node.js is the interpreter for JS, can be used to run stuff on the backend
 - NPM is the Node Package Manager, used to use other people's code

+To add JS to HTML:
+1. Script block: Directly including it in the HTML within the content of a `<script> element`
+2. External code: Using the `src` attribute of the `script` element to reference an external JavaScript file.
+3. Inline event attribute: Putting JavaScript directly inline as part of an event attribute handler.

 ## Comments
 ```
 // Line comment